GothenburgBitFactory/tw.org/content/docs/philosophy.md

 ## No Penalty

-There should be no penalty for features that you don\'t use.
+There should be no penalty for features that you don't use.
-As an example, Taskwarrior supports recurrence and dependencies, but if you don\'t use those features, there is no performance penalty or cost to that.
+As an example, Taskwarrior supports recurrence and dependencies, but if you don't use those features, there is no performance penalty or cost to that.

 But that also means the features are there if you need them.
-If you decide to start using priorities, then you can, and having tasks where some have priorities and some don\'t is fine.
+If you decide to start using priorities, then you can, and having tasks where some have priorities and some don't is fine.

 ## Methodology Agnostic

 Productivity methodologies promote simple, habit-forming, repeatable processes and workflow, combined with some discipline to give you an effective approach to getting through your work.
 They tend to focus on maintaining a high quality list, doing quickly that which can be done quickly, distinguishing between the important and the unimportant, pacing yourself and not forgetting things.

-While methodologies are important, Taskwarrior doesn\'t impose or prefer any methodology, and instead acknowledges that everyone works differently, placing different emphasis on things like priorities, due dates, dependence and so on.
+While methodologies are important, Taskwarrior doesn't impose or prefer any methodology, and instead acknowledges that everyone works differently, placing different emphasis on things like priorities, due dates, dependence and so on.

 You may start with a known methodology, but find that there will be parts that work well and not so well for you, and you will likely evolve your own unique methodology.
 This means Taskwarrior supports all of the above in some form, as you develop your own working methodology.